CI/CD for Design: Catching AI Slop Before It Ships

 Pre-Commit Hook

-For faster feedback, add a pre-commit hook that catches AI slop before it even reaches the PR:
+For faster feedback, catch slop before it even reaches the PR:

 # Install the pre-commit hook